scikit-learn/enhancement_proposals/slep011/proposal.rst

         rng.set_state(self.random_state)
         # ... use rng as before

-Since `self.random_state` is a tuple that never changes, calling `fit` or `split` on the same instance always gives the same results.
+Since `self.random_state` is an immutable tuple that never changes, calling `fit` or `split` on the same instance always gives the same results.

 We want `__init__` and `set_params/get_params` to be consistent.
 To that end, we will need to special-case these methods::